Services for DTS Students Who Live Outside the United States

 Document Delivery

-We encourage international students to use the Dallas campus library collection to complement online and local library resources.
+We encourage international students to use books and journals from the Dallas campus library in addition to online resources.
 Tell us what you need and we will try to deliver it.
-We email journal articles and book chapters to you.
-Copyright law does not allow us to scan entire books.
+We scan and email everything possible, including journal articles and book chapters.
+However, copyright law does not allow us to scan entire books.

-Please use the following procedure to request items.
+Please use the following procedure to request a journal article or book chapter.
 First use WorldCat and the ejournal list to verify that Turpin Library owns the item you want.
 Then contact the library as listed above.
-We will deliver the scan by email in a few days.
+We will deliver the scan in a few days.

 We have a strong collection.
 If you ask for something we do not own, we may suggest a substitute we do own.
 If there is no acceptable substitue, we might possibly be able to purchase an online ebook or obtain a pdf journal article for you.
 Purchases can take weeks.